Use this step-by-step guide to set up TestNG on Eclipse

 Now that Java is installed, you can download and install Eclipse.

 To run selenium test scripts, you need to download the Selenium client and WebDriver for Java.
 It comes in the form of JAR files.
-You can download the JAR files from this link and store them in a folder:
+You can download the JAR files from the Selenium website.

 Step 5: Download TestNG plugin